EF Extensions - Configuring Options

-People love using Entity Framework Extensions not just for the performance—but also for the hundreds of options available.
+People love using Entity Framework Extensions not only for performance, but also for the hundreds of options available.

-In this article, you’ll learn the different ways to configure options in our library so you can find the one that fits your style.
-Whether you like writing short expressions or prefer to be more explicit, there’s a way that will feel natural to you.
+In this article, you’ll learn the different ways you can configure options in our library so you can choose what fits your style best.

 Single-line Expression vs Code Block